What Table Is Right for My Room Size?

 We offer three sizes of pool tables so you can best customize your table to your space.
 The chart below gives you an idea of the area required for each size table.
 This takes into consideration enough space around the table to be able to use a standard two-piece 58” cue.

 |9’ x 4’ 6”||13’ 8” x 17’ 10”|

-If you have a load-bearing support beam in your room, it is best to try and place the table so the beam is at the side of the table rather than the end.
-If you have to place it at an end, it’s better to position the table so that the pole is at the break end rather than the foot or rack end of your table.
+If you have a load-bearing support pole/column in your room, it’s best to try and locate it at the side of the table rather than at the end.
+If you have to locate it at an end, it is best to situate the table so that the pole is at the break end (vs. the foot or rack end) of your table.

 Consider a 7’ table and 52” or 48” cues if children will primarily use your table.

 You'll want some accessories to complement your new table and to provide attractive storage for spare cues and balls.
 We offer both free standing and wall-mounted racks, in addition to scorekeepers and scorer rack combinations.

 Whether shooting around on your own, with the family, or hosting a night of pool with your friends, your new pool table will provide hours of fun for years to come.